-I have struggled to find a good blue black before, winsor and newton make one which is passable but a long way from handmade high pigment paint.
+I have struggled to find a good blue black before, Winsor and Newton make one which is passable but a long way from a handmade, high pigment paint.

 Rublev- "Blue Black appears in the catalogues of artists’ colourmen circulated in the nineteenth century.
 Some references describe it as charcoal black, which may have been derived from charred vine cuttings or wood charcoal.
 It is often listed as a mixture of 40 parts bone black and three parts Prussian blue, which is the composition of Rublev Blue Black."

 Binder - Linseed Oil

 This ones a great mixer.It contains Prussian blue and makes lovely greens.Once again Thanks to Supreme Paint for makeing these wonderfull paints available to painters in the UK.

 A wonderful, rich, navy black.
 I've just used it as a background in a small still life that needed pepping up and it's worked.
 Maximum drama without too much effort.
 I'm experimenting with Rublev whites and am now tempted to try out several of their blacks...

 As with all the Rublev paints I’ve used this doesn’t disappoint.
 A very high quality paint that dries reasonably quickly, two days and it’s touch dry which is why I use it as a black mostly.
 Obviously tinting gives you some wonderful moody grey blues and dark greens when yellow is added.
 Excellent paint from the King of paint makers Natural Pigments and sold by the best shop The Supreme Paint Company, thank you James.